anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 </table>
 </div>

-Based on these results, it seems there is a significant number of existing excerpts of a length of a single sentence, so these excerpts will be further analysed, as a possible prospect for training the sentence classifier.
+Based on these results, it seems there is a significant number of existing excerpts of a length of a single sentence, so these excerpts will be further analyzed, as a possible prospect for training the sentence classifier.
 The biggest issues present in the data, is that several excerpts are quite long, with many over 20 sentences, these excerpts will cause issues in both training and testing a sentence classifier due to their excessive length.
 These extra long excerpts will also be analyzed in the upcoming sections.

 ## Analysis of Single Sentence Excerpts